alexkm13/bu-bus-app/README.md

 ## About

 Real-time bus tracking iOS application for Boston University's bus system.
 Made possible with SwiftUI and MapKit.

+**Backend API**: The iOS app connects to a Python backend API.
+See [bu-bus-app](https://github.com/alexkm13/bu-bus-app) for the backend implementation.

 ### Topics